 UT CIRTL Facilitating Undergraduate Evidence-Based Learning (F.U.E.L.)

 This 6-module professional development seminar introduces participants to a disciplinary exploration of teaching and learning practices.
 After completion of the program, participants will earn the internationally-recognized CIRTL Associate Certification, which can be included in a teaching portfolio or on a vitae.
-Sign up and learn more.
+Click here to learn more.

 CIRTL Associate Level Online Course for Teaching & Learning

-This online course is an opportunity for anyone interested in developing their understanding of evidence-based teaching practice to do so at their own pace.
-Class participants will design a class using appropriate instructional methodologies, examine personally held beliefs, and consider how to develop effective learning for the 21st century classroom.
-Those that complete will also earn the international CIRTL certification at the Associate Level.
+This online course is for graduate students and post-doctoral associates interested in developing their understanding of evidence-based teaching practices and to do so at their own pace.
+Participants will design a class using appropriate instructional methodologies, examine personally held beliefs about teaching and learning, and develop a framework for growth throughout their teaching careers.
 Sign up and learn more.